 “Most decidedly; we call it WILL-PRAYER, and it is rather an internal command than a petition. . . .
 [Such a prayer is made to] “our Father in heaven” – in its esoteric meaning. . . .
 We call our “Father in heaven” that deific essence of which we are cognizant within us, in our heart and spiritual consciousness, and which has nothing to do with the anthropomorphic conception we may form of it in our physical brain or its fancy: “Know ye not that ye are the temple of God, and that the spirit of (the absolute) God dwelleth in you?”
 Yet, let no man anthropomorphise that essence in us.
 Let no Theosophist, if he would hold to divine, not human truth, say that this “God in secret” listens to, or is distinct from, either finite man or the infinite essence – for all are one.
 Nor, as just remarked, that a prayer is a petition.
 It is a mystery rather; an occult process by which finite and conditioned thoughts and desires, unable to be assimilated by the absolute spirit which is unconditioned, are translated into spiritual wills and the will; such process being called “spiritual transmutation.”
 The intensity of our ardent aspirations changes prayer into the “philosopher’s stone,” or that which transmutes lead into pure gold.
 The only homogeneous essence, our “will-prayer” becomes the active or creative force, producing effects according to our desire. . . .
 Will-Power becomes a living power.
 But woe unto those Occultists and Theosophists, who, instead of crushing out the desires of the lower personal ego or physical man, and saying, addressing their Higher Spiritual EGO immersed in Atma-Buddhic light, “Thy will be done, not mine,” etc., send up waves of will-power for selfish or unholy purposes!
 For this is black magic, abomination, and spiritual sorcery.” (“The Key to Theosophy” p.
 67-68)

-50 years later, in an article titled “Jnana Yajna” in the Santa Barbara ULT’s “Hermes” magazine, it was stated: “The light of the prajnagarbha – the Atman beyond and above all the gunas and qualities – is a wisdom that is essentially unmanifest and is the perpetual motion which is pure motionless self-existence.
+In an article titled “Jnana Yajna,” Raghavan Iyer briefly offered an example of will-prayer but this should only be taken as one brief and incomplete example: “The light of the prajnagarbha – the Atman beyond and above all the gunas and qualities – is a wisdom that is essentially unmanifest and is the perpetual motion which is pure motionless self-existence.
 We need to say to the personal conditioned self, “Even though you are incapable of appreciating the grandeur of the cosmic sacrifice, I, that Self which knows that you are incapable, take you and throw you into the cosmic fire.”
 Now this can be treated ironically but it is also profoundly sacred.
 It is what H. P. Blavatsky termed “will-prayer.”

 FROM WILLIAM Q. JUDGE